Selective Volume Mixup for Video Action Recognition: Experiments

 Unlike spatial selective module, our temporal selective module arranges whole frames and maintains the spatial pattern unchanged.
 We visualize the dynamic weights it assigns for different frames as well as the mixed video samples.
-Figure \ref{temp_vis} (a) demonstrates the mixing process of a video labeled \emph{``Moving part of something''} (upper row) and a video labeled \emph{``Lifting a surface with something on it but not enough for it to slide down''} (middle row).
+Figure \ref{spa_tem_vis} (c) demonstrates the mixing process of a video labeled \emph{``Moving part of sth''} (upper row) and a video labeled \emph{``Lifting a surface with sth on it but not enough for it to slide down''} (middle row).
 Our temporal selective module selects the 1st $\sim$ 3rd frames and 7th $\sim$ 8th frames from the \emph{``Moving part of something''} video because these frames show the start of the action (hand on the handle, pretend to push) and the end of the action (opened drawer), respectively.
-For the \emph{``Lifting a surface with something on it but not enough for it to slide down''} video, our temporal selective module correctly selects the frames that capture the process of the surface being lifted.
-While in Figure \ref{temp_vis} (b), a video labeled \emph{``Touching part of something''} (middle row) is mixed into a video with label \emph{``Pretending to scoop something up with something''} (upper row), our temporal selective module assigns high weights for the first 3 frames of video in middle row and low weights for the rest of this video because the motion information is concentrated in the first 3 frames.
+For the \emph{``Lifting a surface with sth on it but not enough for it to slide down''} video, our temporal selective module correctly selects the frames that capture the process of the surface being lifted.
+While in Figure \ref{spa_tem_vis} (d), a video labeled \emph{``Touching part of sth''} (middle row) is mixed into a video with label \emph{``Pretending to scoop sth up with sth''} (upper row), our temporal selective module assigns high weights for the first 3 frames of video in middle row and low weights for the rest of this video because the motion information is concentrated in the first 3 frames.

-We conducted further exploration on the model's training state under different data augmentation methods.
-The results, as shown in Figure \ref{state}, indicate that simple Cutmix and Mixup methods slow down the model convergence (i.e., 10$\sim$20 epochs) and stabilize the training process (i.e., 20$\sim$25 epochs), but they don't bring significant performance improvements.
-In contrast, our SV-Mix and its components (i.e., spatial selective module and temporal selective module) exhibit no convergence issues and even accelerate the model training at an early stage.
-Moreover, our SV-Mix and its components outperform competing methods by wide margins.
+\textbf{Training cost and training state.} We measure the training cost of our SV-Mix by the training throughput using a single 3090 GPU in Figure \ref{state}.
+In which, we also explore the model's training state under different data augmentation methods as an Accuracy-Epoch curve.
+SV-Mix results in a significant decrease in efficiency, with throughput dropping by more than 50\% and achieves the best performance enhancement.
+The Accuracy-Epoch curve indicates that simple Cutmix and Mixup methods slow down the model convergence (i.e., 10$\sim$20 epochs) and stabilize the training process (i.e., 20$\sim$25 epochs), but they don't bring significant performance improvements.
+In contrast, our SV-Mix exhibit no convergence issues and even accelerate the model training at an early epochs.
+This suggests a potential efficient training protocol for enhancing the effectiveness of SV-Mix, which is considered in our future works.